-We are indebted to L. B. Elwell of the electronic support group for the design of the current controller, numerous lengthy discussions, and other indispensable assistance to the project; and to R. Strauch and L. Wood of NOAA for valuable suggestions on phase locking procedures.
-We are grateful to D. Halford, A. S. Risley, and J. H. Shoaf of the Time and Frequency Division for discussions and advice regarding the development of a suitable reference and to J. Skudler for his development of some special circuity.
-The support and encouragement by D. A. Jennings is greatly appreciated.
-Current control correction was suggested by K. M. Evenson who had previously attempted phase locking the HCN laser.
+The author is indebted to L. B. Elwell of the NBS Electronic Support Group for the design of the current controller, numerous lengthy discussions, and other indispensable assistance to the project; to R. Strauch and L. Wood of NOAA for valuable suggestions on phase-locking procedures; to D. Halford, A. S. Risley, and J. H. Shoaf of the NBS Time and Frequency Division for discussions and advice regarding the development of a suitable reference; and to J. Skudler for his development of some special circuitry.
+The support and encouragement of D. A. Jennings is greatly appreciated.
+Current-control correction was suggested by K. M. Evenson.